WesleyG31/document-analyst-ai/design_doc.md

 - Needed a fast  and robust embedding

 **Why I tried this:**
-- Tried sentence-transformers/all-MiniLM-L6-v2 — decent but noisy
+- Tried sentence-transformers/all-MiniLM-L6-v2 — decent but noisy.

+- Also "BAAI/bge-large-en" also could be used a little bit big.

+- Thi intfloat/e5-mistral-7b-instruct really big.

 **Result:**
 - Found BAAI/bge-small-en more robust for document QA